Rinko bag

 1. Take off the derailleur.

+2. Take off the handlebars.
 3. Remove the wheels.

 4. Lay the bag flat on the ground.

-7. Pull bag around the frame.
+7. Pull the bag around the frame.

 8. Fit the carrying strap.